In a rare moment of silence, Gayle heard a bed squeak rhythmically.

 She turned off her television and offered him cookies and milk.

 Denny came often after that.
 Gayle would bake brownies and cup cakes in anticipation of his visits.

 He read books about Indians and King Arthur and the Trojan War.
-Mostly, he liked Greek myths and Norse sagas.
+Mostly, he liked Greek myths.

-One night, a week before Denny's family was going to move away, he just sat on a kitchen chair, leaning back and balancing a half-eaten brownie on his right knee.
+One night, a week before Denny's family was going to move away, he leaned back on a kitchen chair, balancing a half-eaten brownie on his right knee.
 It was a rare moment of street silence, between twilight and night.
 They smiled at each other.

 "Yanni?" she asked.

 "Yeah, the kid with the steel drums."